cyverse-archive/Donkey/README.markdown

 macros are not secured.
 Endpoints defined with FILTERED-GET, FILTERED-POST, FILTERED-PUT, FILTERED-DELETE, FILTERED-HEAD and FILTERED-ANY macros are secured.
-In the documentation below, services that are not secured will be labeled as unsecured endpoints and services thata re secured will be labeled as secured endpoints.
+In the documentation below, services that are not secured will be labeled as unsecured endpoints and services that are secured will be labeled as secured endpoints.

 ### Verifying that Donkey is Running